gladed/haskell-rummy/README.md

 # Rummy, in Haskell

-A learning project for me implementing the game of Rummy.
+An implementation of the game of Rummy.

 For a complete introduction of the rules to this card game, see https://cardgames.io/rummy.